copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Foundry

-Zk Av Club Foundry — Salon and Lab is a new recurring educational livestream series.
+Zk Av Club Foundry is a new recurring educational livestream series.
 Each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of emerging, often experimental, technologies.
 Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of collaborative content creation.

 Salon: Informative discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance, from brand and design to privacy in collaborative ecosystems.